DavidSchinazi/masque-drafts/draft-schinazi-masque.md

 By leveraging QUIC client connection IDs, a MASQUE server can act as a QUIC proxy while only using one UDP port.
-The server informs the client of a scheme client connection IDs (for example, random of a minimum length or vended by the MASQUE server) and then the server can forward those packets to further web servers.
+The server informs the client of a scheme for client connection IDs (for example, random of a minimum length or vended by the MASQUE server) and then the server can forward those packets to further web servers.

 This mechanism can elide the connection IDs on the link between the client and MASQUE server by negotiating a mapping between DATAGRAM_IDs and the tuple